About Our Studio

 - Have fun!
 Make the practice yours!
 Smile!

 Yes, Yoga is becoming quite trendy and as many become more open to the physical practices of yoga in the west more and more studios are coming in the scene.
 On the West coast it almost seems to be on every corner and the East is catching up.
 It’s for sure a great time for those who enjoy the practice, but our particular motive in starting Good Vibes Yoga & Kombucha bar was not a product of popularity, trends, or money, we really believe in yoga!
 It was a realization of the community and benefits such a practice could provide for an individual and the idea of how rewarding giving those same benefits to others would feel.
 Instructor, Mike Giaimo for example, who’s life experience brought him to a place where he had difficult times realizing his capabilities, seeing the glass half full, started to lose purpose in his career in business, and even much of his faith.
 Through yoga and mindful exploration he began to change his physical & mental perspective, in a way that he says “allowed him really communicate with himself, strengthen faith, accept and work through life’s natural polarities and challenges, and choose always on the basis of Love”.
 Yoga was the avenue that him and many have decided to take to benefit themselves on many levels and what the Good Vibes family hopes to give to you as best as we can.
-We want this to be your escape, your worry free place where you can take care of yourself and feel connected.
-We don’t care about ones status, what one dose or dose not eat, what religion one chooses, how wealthy is one vs another, or one’s national & political views.
-We accept you as you are and would love for you to join us.
-“All who Yog. (practice yoga) at any level are welcome!”
+We want this to be your place where you can take care of yourself, feel connected, learn, & even share.
+We are not concerned with status, cultural, religious, or political affiliations and opinions.
+We honor the practices of Yoga as something for all of us to use and share respectfully.
+We welcome you as you are to join us in practice!

 Within some variations of our logo you may notice the cannabis leaf.
 This is symbolic of the taboo perspective we can take towards things we aren’t familiar with.
 In the west Yoga can still be like that for many people.
 It can be labeled as a cult, as weird, etc… etc..
 Yoga is not something that should be forced on anyone to do or is necessarily for everyone, but still it isn’t anything evil, something we should fear, or something that unfamiliar to anyone at all.
 Similarly the cannabis plant has been labelled many things over the course of the past century, mostly because the elements of the plant that can have psychoactive effects, but the plant is also an important resource as well as source of food, fuel, and medicine for some.
 For some it is even symbolic of love and a tool of spiritual awareness.
 For this reason we show the leaf as something symbolic towards being aware and open to everything in a non judging and loving manner.
 Choosing to do this and keeping there has made parts of running the studio difficult, without doing anything really illegal, but we hold our right to freedom of expression.
 We absolutely do not imply that anyone should use nor do we offer any sort of psychoactive substances in our space.
 As human beings we have been wrong about things before that are coming to realization today, things involving race, gender, spirituality and although certain prejudice still exists towards those things, our yoga invokes keeping open awareness to all things we experience & doing our best to handle them with discipline, with safety, and with love in mind.
 We are not involved or suggest anyone to be involved in any illegal activities, but we support love and awareness.